 Asking Forbidden Questions

-The validity and lack of discrimination of interview questions must be ensured.
+When hiring for web roles, the validity and lack of discrimination of interview questions must be ensured.
 Avoid asking questions about a candidate’s age, gender, color, religion, or physical limitations.

 Too Much Emphasis on Technical Skills